 Skills-based volunteering is the donation of one’s time using a specialized skill, and it is one of the most valuable donations a non-profit can receive.

-According to this Forbes article, the average per-hour value of pro bono service is $150, while conventional volunteer time is valued at $23.07.
+The average per-hour value of pro bono services is $150, while conventional volunteer time is valued at $23.07.
 Through skills-based volunteering, nonprofits with big dreams and few resources can utilize expensive talent they wouldn’t otherwise have access to, and leverage that knowledge and experience to scale their business.

 What we did